 The Australian Institute of Company Directors provides leadership on director issues and promote excellence in governance to achieve a positive impact on the economy and society.

-Since our early beginnings, we have developed as an organisation recognised for quality and professionalism.
-We aim to be recognised as:
+AICD has developed as an organisation recognised for quality and professionalism and aim to be recognised as:

 The Australian Institute of Company Directors is committed to excellence in governance.
-We make a positive impact on society and the economy through governance education, director development and advocacy.
-Our membership of more than 40,000 includes directors and senior leaders from business, government and the not-for-profit sectors.
+They make a positive impact on society and the economy through governance education, director development, and advocacy.
+They have a membership of more than 40,000 includes directors and senior leaders from business, government and the not-for-profit sectors.

-We are a national organisation with seven state and territory divisions.
-Our national Board, which consists of up to 12 directors, is our governing body.
-Our Board is comprised of not less than two and not more than four National directors, seven Division directors, and a Chief Executive Officer who may be appointed as a Director by the Board.
+AICD is a national organisation with seven state and territory divisions.
+Their national Board, which consists of up to 12 directors.
+Their Board is comprised of not less than two and not more than four National directors, seven Division directors, and a Chief Executive Officer who may be appointed as a Director by the Board.
 The Board appoints the chair.